NorthOcean/Project-Iris/docs/Vertical/README.md

 To train the `V^2-Net-a`, you can pass the `--model va` argument to run the `main.py`.
 You should also specify the indexes of the temporal keypoints in the predicted period.
 For example, when you want to train a model that predicts future 12 frames of trajectories, and you would like to set $N_{key} = 3$ (which is the same as the basic settings in our paper), you can pass the `--p_index 3_7_11` argument when training.
-Please not that indexes are starts with `0`.
+Please note that indexes are start with `0`.
 You can also try any other keypoints settings or combinations to train and obtain the `V^2-Net-a` that best fits your datasets.
 Please refer to section `Args Used` to learn how other args work when training and evaluating.
 Note that do not pass any value to `--load` when training, or it will start *evaluating* the loaded model.